-f) During the year ended March 31, 2024, the Company issued and allotted 8,20,000 equity shares of INR 10 each as fully paid-up bonus shares in the ratio of one equity share for every two equity shares to warrant holders on conversion of fully paid warrants to equity shares (previous year ended March 31, 2023: (a) 59,06,744 equity shares of INR 10 each as fully paid-up bonus shares in the ratio of one equity share for every two equity shares outstanding on record date, and (b) 1,64,000 equity shares of INR 10 each as fully paid-up bonus shares in the ratio of one equity share for every two equity shares to warrant holders on conversion of fully paid warrants to equity shares).
+f) During the year ended March 31, 2025, the Company has issued Nil bonus shares (previous year ended March 31,2024: 8,20,000 equity shares of INR 10 each as fully paid-up bonus shares in the ratio of one equity share for every two equity shares to warrant holders on conversion of fully paid warrants to equity shares.
 There have been no other shares which has been issued for a consideration other than cash and no shares bought back by the Company during the period of 5 years immediately preceding the reporting date.

 g) There are no options outstanding as at the end of the year.